Bryan-College Station Sister Cities Mural

 Project Overview

-This mural is conceived as a contemporary visual interpretation of the Bryan–College Station Sister Cities program.
-It celebrates international friendship, cultural exchange, and shared values through an open, accessible, and inclusive visual language.
+Mural is conceived as a contemporary artistic expression of the Bryan-College Station Sister Cities mission – to promote peace through mutual respect, understanding, and cooperation — one individual, one community at a time.
+Conceptual design approach celebrates international friendship, cultural exchange, and shared values through an open, accessible, and inclusive visual language.

-The location at the Clara B. Mounce Public Library plays a central role in the concept.
+Mural placement at the Clara B. Mounce Public Library plays a central role in the design concept.
 As a public place dedicated to knowledge, curiosity, and lifelong learning, the library provides an ideal setting for a mural that invites viewers to explore, discover, and connect.

 Bryan, Texas — Blue Jay

-The Blue Jay represents communication, attentiveness, learning ability, and community—qualities that align closely with Bryan as a host city and with the library as a place of shared knowledge.
+The blue jay represents communication, attentiveness, learning ability, and community— qualities that align closely with Bryan as a host city and with the library as a place of shared knowledge.
+Blue jays are known for being social, alert, and intelligent.
+They observe, remember, and pass on information — paralleling core functions of a library: collecting, preserving, and sharing knowledge.

 Toruń, Poland — Owl

 The owl is a widely recognized symbol of wisdom, science, and reflection.
-It is particularly fitting for Toruń, the birthplace of Nicolaus Copernicus and an important center of education.
+It is particularly fitting for Torun, the birthplace of Nicolaus Copernicus and an important center of education.
+The owl also embodies intellectual curiosity, research, and the role of knowledge as a bridge between cultures.

 Greifswald, Germany — Crane